e61surf/gsa-controller/README.md

 # control
 Feel free to make use of the hardware and software designs here for your project.
 The board design utilizes:
-3 ST Micro motor drivers
+3 ST Micro motor drivers,
-1 Lynx GPS Module
+1 Lynx GPS Module, and
 1 Microchip BLE Module

 It is designed to fit into a Cinch ModeICE enclosure.